The insider problem in the trinomial model: a discrete-time jump process approach: Preliminaries and theoretical tools

+The jump-binomial model holds significant practical interest, as emphasized by the two following remarks.
+As noted in Remark 2.1, it can be interpreted as a discrete stochastic volatility model, while Remark 2.2, reveals a \textit{correspondence} between this model and some trinomial models.
+It appears then to be a more suitable alternative to our problem and all the results are possible by virtue of this correspondence.

-Unless otherwise stated, the results for the insider problem will be established within the framework of the jump-binomial model as a surrogate one.
-All "expected results" will \textit{de facto} hold in the initial multinomial model thanks to the equivalence in law, whereas the identities $\{\Xm_t^{\mathfrak t}=0\}=\{\D\Nm_t=0\}$ and $\{\Xm_t^{\mathfrak t}=k\}=\{\D\Nm_t=1,\Wm_t=k\}$ ($(t,k)\Xb$) ensure a pathwise correspondence between the two models in stake. \\ Under this paradigm shift, the surrogate model can be interpreted as an embryonic \textit{volatility model}.
-Indeed, the parameter $\lambda_t=\gP(\{\D\Nm_t=0\})\in(0,1)$ can be viewed as the \textit{volatility} of the model: The closer $\lambda_t$ is to $0$, the lower the probability that the stock price process changes between the times $t-1$ and $t$, and the lower the volatility.
-On the contrary, $\lambda_t$ close to $1$ means that the stock market process changes between $t-1$ and $t$ with a high probability, and in the extreme case where $\lambda_t=1$ for all $t\in\T^*$, this surrogate model is no longer equivalent to the trinomial model but coincides with the Cox-Ross-Rubinstein (or binomial) model.
-We can define this latter in the probability space $(\Omega,\cA,\gPb)$ where $\gPb$ is the probability measure defined by
+\begin{remark} The parameter $\lambda=\gP(\{\eta(1,\cdot)=1\})\in(0,1)$ can be viewed as the \textit{volatility} of the model: The closer $\lambda$ is to $0$, the lower the probability that the stock price process changes between the times $t-1$ and $t$, and the lower the volatility.
+Conversely, when $\lambda$ is close to $1$, there is a high probability of changes in the stock market process between $t-1$ and $t$.
+In the extreme case where $\lambda=1$, the surrogate model no longer corresponds to the trinomial model but coincides with the Cox-Ross-Rubinstein (or binomial) model.
+Let $\gPb$ be the probability measure on $(\Omega,\cA)$ defined by